Free Museum Days (and Always Free Museums!) in Connecticut

 Eli Whitney Museum - Hamden

 Named after the inventor of the cotton gin, the Eli Whitney Museum is always free.
-This museum caters to kids of all ages, with their programming and their exhibits.
-The Water Lab is open during the warmer months of the year and boasts seven different tables with water experiments for children.
-They can learn about the water cycle, waterwheels, pumps, canals, boats and more.
+With its programming and their exhibits, the museum caters to kids of all ages.
+The Water Lab is open during the warmer months and boasts seven different tables with water experiments for children.
+Kids can learn about the water cycle, waterwheels, pumps, canals, boats, and more.
 In the main building, kids can see many vintage games and toys on display as well as an amazing train display during the holidays.

 Free admission: Always free